Debjyoti2004/ChatLoop/README.md

 * **Open an issue** to report bugs or suggest features
 * **Submit a pull request** to contribute code changes

-## 🔮 Future Plans

-This project is evolving, and here are a few exciting things on the horizon:

-* [x] **CI/CD Pipelines:** Implement Continuous Integration and Continuous Deployment pipelines to automate testing and deployment.
-* [x] **Kubernetes (K8s):** Add Kubernetes manifests for container orchestration to deploy the app on cloud platforms like AWS, GCP, or Azure.
-* [x] **Feature Expansion:** Add more features like group chats, media sharing, and user status updates.
-* **Stay tuned for updates as we continue to improve and expand this project!**

 ---

 ## 📚 Project Snapshots: